 Angels Landing in Zion National Park is a great example of how editing or removing GPS locations from photos before posting them on social media can help.
 The view at the end of this hike is incredible, overlooking the entire green speckled, red rock canyon.
-Of course this is all we see from Instagram posts, but many people go without researching the sketchy and strenuous hike.
-At parts, a chain has been installed to keep people from falling to their death, with only one person crossing at a time.
+Of course this is all we see from Instagram posts, but people go without researching the sketchy and strenuous hike.
+At parts, a chain has been installed to prevent people from falling to their death, one person crossing at a time.
 When I did the hike, I noticed many people trembling and making missteps, which is incredibly dangerous.
 Obviously, many people didn’t know what the hike entailed.
 Leave No Trace calls these places Hot Spots.
-Many climbers have flocked to Hot Spots, such as Red River Gorge in Kentucky, so Leave No Trace has started programs to educate people about sustainable practices.
+Many climbers have flocked to Hot Spots, such as Red River Gorge in Kentucky.
+Leave No Trace has started programs to educate people about sustainable practices.

 Of course we all want to post that sweet picture of a hike we accomplished, but we owe it to the earth to be honest and leave no trace.
 Stating the difficulty of the outdoor activity will keep people aspiring for better things at their level.
 Also, including leave no trace principles in your captions will encourage sustainable experiences the next time the readers are outdoors.
-Remember, removing the GPS location from your adventure photos is much easier than cleaning up after a group that didn’t know plastic doesn’t degrade.
+Removing the GPS location from your adventure photos is much easier than cleaning up after a group that didn’t know plastic doesn’t degrade.

 The Photo Investigator App makes viewing, editing, removing and sending photo metadata easy.
 Photo and video metadata may include location (if added by the camera), date, device, software versions, file size, file name, an “iOS Metadata” section, and many more metadata items. more.
 Users can view and share DEPTH MAPS by selecting a portrait photo and tapping “Portrait”.